jozu-ai/kitops/ROADMAP.md

 * Tell us in the [KitOps Discord](https://discord.gg/Tapeh8agYy) channel
 * Send us a message on [X / Twitter](https://twitter.com/Kit_Ops)

+## TL;DR

+The main things we're working on are:

+* CLI dev mode to simplify running LLMs locally for testing or app integrations
+* Tutorials for using KitOps with LLM fine-tuning and RAG pipelines
+* Attestation for ModelKits and their contents
+* Signing of ModelKits
+* Model chaining (foundational --> tuned)
+* Deployment
+* More CLI distribution options
+* Documentation of the KitOps workflow

+## Roadmap Details

 ### Dev Mode (in-progress)

 Users can run a ModelKit packaged LLM on localhost and interact with it via chat or prompt.
 Uses Llama CPP with a cleaned up and more user-friendly UI.
 Simplifies running, testing, and integratting LLMs with applications.